h-bails/whack-a-prawn/README.md

 ## __Unfixed bugs__

-- The 'whack' sound sometimes lags on Safari.
+- The 'whack' sound sometimes lags when the prawns speed up, especially in Safari.
 This is a known bug and will be fixed in future.

 ## __Deployment__